MetaMask has issued a warning, everyone be careful

 Another crypto wallet address scam is spreading that tries to take advantage of users’ carelessness.

-In a statement, digital wallet provider MetaMask warned users about the scam, where attackers “poison” transaction histories by sending $0 worth of tokens to users’ wallets.
+In a statement, digital wallet provider MetaMask warned users regarding the scam, where attackers “poison” transaction histories by sending $0 worth of tokens to users’ wallets.
 Fraudsters use a personalized wallet address generator (vanity address generator) generate addresses whose first and last characters match the wallet addresses of the victims.
 Since users often do not check the entire address, they can send their money to the wrong address with only a few characters.

 Although hackers do not have access to users’ wallets, they can still defraud them of significant sums of money.